-More complex house designs usually include complicated roof designs (such as a hip roof), gables, dormers, bump outs, porches and special architectural details.
-It doesn’t mean you can’t add some of these details, but these design elements will drive the cost of construction up, so its recommended to keep these to a minimum to contain costs.
-For example, you can design a simple house with a rectangular like shape and add a couple dormers, but know up front that it will cost you a little more.
-Our advice for those on a budget?
-Only add special details that will add space and value to your home.
+Typically, complicated roof designs such as hip roofs, gables, and dormers will lead to added costs, as well as bump-outs, porches, and special architectural details.
+It doesn’t mean that you can’t add some of these details to your home design if you are on a limited budget, but knowing that these design elements can drive up the cost of construction will enable you to look at each one with your overall budget in mind.
+For example, you can design a simple house with a rectangular shape and add a couple of dormers, but know up front it will cost you a little more.
+Our advice?
+If on a limited budget, only add special details that add space and value to your home.

-Check out our barn home line for cost effective design ideas.
-Also check out our samples below of what is a simple design versus what makes a complex design.
+Check out our barn home line for cost-effective design ideas.
+Also, check out below some examples of simple designs versus more complex ones.

-This modified 1,800 SF Classic Homestead features a simple shape and a small dormer on the second floor.
-This is a great example of a cost effective timber frame design.
+This modified 1,800 SF Classic Homestead is a great example of a cost-effective timber frame design with its simple shape and a small dormer on the second floor.

-Our Classic Barn home is another design that tends to be more friendly on the wallet and it’s a great example of how simple can still be stunning!
-The addition of the cupola does add to the cost, but it gives this rectangular barn home a nice architectural flare without going over board on the design.
+Our Classic Barn home is another wallet-friendly design that is also a great example of how simple can still be stunning!
+The addition of the cupola does add to the cost, but it gives this rectangular barn home a nice architectural flare without going overboard on the design.
 This model can be built with or without the cupola.

-Want to learn more about Davis Timber Frame homes?
-Call us today at 800-636-0993, we would be happy to answer any questions you have.
+Want to learn more about our timber frame and panelized homes?
+Call us today at 800-636-0993, we would be happy to answer questions you have.